MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 Deadline is available for all cloud update profiles.

-The update deadline is used to ensure updates are applied in a specified timeframe.
+The update deadline is used to ensure updates are applied in a specified period.
 Keep these points in mind when configuring your update deadline:

-- The deadline is uniquely calculated for each device once the first installation attempt fails.
-For example, the deadline is set to three days.
-A device comes online two days after patch Tuesday and receives the update.
-Outlook is open so the update fails to apply in the background due to a running app.
-The three day deadline is now applied.
+- The deadline for each device to apply updates is determined on a per-device basis, starting from the moment the first installation attempt is unsuccessful.
+For instance, if the deadline is set to three days and a device goes online two days after an update is released by Microsoft and the installation fails due to open applications, the user will be prompted in three days.
+The prompt is based on the timing of the initial failed attempt, not the release date of the update or wave start date.
 - If the deadline passes, a prompt is shown to the user, offering the option to close their applications now or postpone the installation.
 - Users can postpone the update installation three times for two hours each, before a final two-hour countdown is shown.
 If the deadline is around seven hours past already, users can postpone only once.
 - When the countdown reaches zero, the system saves open files, closes necessary applications, applies the update, and then reopens the applications and files.
 User downtime is less than five minutes.